 A $1 pack of gum with 4-packs, 5-sticks each, is basically 25 cents per pack.
 Or, 4 cents per stick of gum.

 Sounds like a steal, right?
-(If we count the dollar store stealing form YOU, then yes.)
+(If we count the dollar store stealing from YOU, then yes.)

 The problem with the dollar store is that people don’t comparison shop and just assume they are getting a deal.